Skip to main content

 2. Do not stop taking Trintellix suddenly

 Avoid stopping Trintellix all at once.
 There may be side effects.
-If the medicine does not seem to be working or side effects are hard to take, talk to the prescribing physician, a pharmacist, or other healthcare professional about changing the dose or switching to a new medication.
-If it is agreed the medication should be discontinued, the best way is to steadily taper the dose according to your healthcare provider’s instructions.
+If the medicine does not seem to work or side effects are hard to manage, talk to your prescribing physician, pharmacist, or other healthcare professional about changing the dose or switching to a new medication.
+If it is agreed the medication should be discontinued, the best way is to steadily taper or lower the dose according to your healthcare provider’s instructions.

 3. Do not miss doses

-4. Tell the doctor about all medical conditions
+4. Tell your healthcare provider about all medical conditions

 Sharing a full medical history can help prevent side effects.
-Before starting Trintellix, tell your doctor if you have had any of the following:
+Before starting Trintellix, tell your healthcare provider about physical or mental health conditions.
+You should especially discuss whether you have a history of the following:

-5. Tell the doctor about all medications being taken
+5. Tell your healthcare provider about all medications being taken

 Trintellix has several adverse effects due to drug interactions.
-Tell the prescribing doctor about all the medications and supplements you take, particularly:
+Tell your healthcare provider about all medications and supplements you take, including:

 • Medicines that treat mood, anxiety, psychosis, or other psychiatric disorders